-I think your job is not easy anyhow and then I throw “that” kid in the mix.
+I know your job is already not easy and then I throw “that kid” in the mix.
+Can I be honest?
 Sometimes, I sinister laugh when she gets out of the car and walks into school.
-You see we had struggled all morning to get ready and then big surprise….breakfast, which caused an epic battle type standoff.
+We have regular struggles in the mornings to get ready and then big surprise . . . breakfast, which, this time, caused an epic battle-type standoff.

 She basically can’t use her devices until the end of next century.

-You see Teacher, she’s eager to impress you.
+You see, Teacher, she’s that kid who is eager to impress you.